MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 Mandatory Nature

-The MOA is legally required for every company at the time of incorporation.
-Without it, the company cannot be registered with the ROC.
+This is an essential document for every company at the time of incorporation.
+Without this, the company cannot be registered with the ROC.

-The AOA is also mandatory for incorporation, particularly for private limited companies.
-It forms part of the company’s constitutional documents.
+The AOA is also essential for incorporation, especially with private limited companies, as it forms part of the constitutional documents of the company.

 Binding Nature

-The MOA is binding on the company and external parties, including shareholders, creditors, and third parties.
-Its terms must be adhered to at all times.
+The MOA binds the company and all outside parties, including shareholders, creditors, and third parties.
+They all must adhere to the terms of the MOA at all times.

 The AOA binds the company and its internal members only.
 It cannot be enforced by or against outsiders who are not members or officers of the company.